 Ongoing training

-Mattioli Woods requires all employees to complete online training on modern slavery and human trafficking annually.
+Mattioli Woods requires all employees to complete online training on modern slavery and human trafficking regularly.
 It covers;

 Assessments of existing and new suppliers